kendase3/hovercraft/README.md

 - Installing `rustup` also will automatically install `cargo` and add it to your `PATH`.
 Your shell may need to be restarted to see this change reflected

+- See `dnf` file for required Fedora packages

 ### Build and Run

 ```